Dr. Deborah Aiken

 Kristi Ragan brings a robust professional and academic background in international affairs to BAU.
 After graduating from Georgetown University, Ms. Ragan joined the Peace Corp and served in the South Pacific and later in Tanzania.
 Thereafter, with the United Nations in Somalia she was engaged in assisting development through public-private partnerships.
 She joined DAI, a global development consultancy, in 2003 and quickly built relationships with Walmart, Gap, Chevron, and other multinational corporations, and leveraged these relationships after being named to lead the core services team for the U.S. Agency for International Development’s (USAID) Office of Global Development Alliances.
 As Chief of Party at the Center for Development Innovation at DAI, Ms. Ragan now leads an initiative for USAID that works to encourage innovative solutions to global problems such as illiteracy.
 Building on three decades of work in Africa, Asia, and the Pacific, Ms. Ragan remains committed to finding new ways to raise quality of life for the world’s poor.
 Ms. Ragan holds an M.S. from Georgetown University and an M.A. from St. John’s College.
 She is Co-Chair of the Society for International Development’s Work Group on Corporate Responsibility.

-Rosalind Rothwell is the Assistant Director of the Office of Institutional Research and an Adjunct Faculty member at BAU International University.
-She holds a BA in History from Skidmore College and an MA in Global, International & Comparative History from Georgetown University.
-Rothwell’s research focuses on the trade and uses of South Asian cotton textiles in the Atlantic and Indian Ocean worlds; gender, race, and imperialism; and public history.
-Her professional experience in public history includes research and curatorial internships at George Washington’s Mount Vernon and the National Park Service, among other museums and libraries.
-Rothwell grew up in Boston, Massachusetts and in Rome, Italy and speaks Italian, French, and Portuguese.
+Rosalind Rothwell is the Assistant Director of the Office of Institutional Research & Effectiveness and an Adjunct Faculty member at BAU International University.
+She holds an MA in Global, International & Comparative History from Georgetown University and a BA in History from Skidmore College.
+Rothwell’s research focuses on the history of the global trade in South Asian textiles and colonial self-fashioning in the Atlantic and Indian Ocean worlds.
+She has contributed to traveling exhibitions for the US Department of State, and has conducted research for George Washington’s Mount Vernon, the National Park Service, and the Berkley Center for Religion, Peace, & World Affairs, among other institutions.
+Rothwell grew up in Boston and Rome and speaks Italian, French, and Portuguese.

 Paolo von Schirach